 Speed up the conveyancing process - how to take control

-One-third of house sales fall through, often due to delays in the legal process.
-What can buyers and sellers do to take control and help speed up their home move?
+1-in-3 house sales fall through, often due to delays in the conveyancing process.
+What can you do to take control and help secure your home move?

 Across the UK, solicitors, lenders, agents, local authorities and surveyors are all currently reporting backlogs.
 This is partly due to the increased demand resulting from the Stamp Duty holiday and partly due to the challenges of operating within the distancing rules.